alecandido/phd/thesis/referees/giovanni-stagnitto.md

   these p + 1 scales i.e. are they ren. or fac. scales?
 If p ren. scales and 1 fac. scales, why only 1 fac. scale?
 Since this assumption is crucial for the rest of the discussion, I would explain it better.
-- [ ] pag.
+- [x] pag.
 83: “Moreover, eqs.
-(4.1) and (4.2) itself does not coincide with the
-  correct and general eqs.
+(4.1) and (4.2) itself does not coincide with the correct and general eqs.
 (4.1) and (4.2), because eq.
-(4.2) ...”: probably
+(4.2) ...”: probably wrong references.
-  wrong references.
+  > references are correct, but there are two different pairs of equations with
+  > unfortunately clashing numbers: those in the current thesis, and those in the
+  > cited paper - easily distinguishable by the color and the presence of the
+  > hyperlink (however it is further disambiguate in the current text)
 - [ ] pag.
 133, Fig. 6.9: I would increase the size of the plots.
-- [ ] pag.
+- [x] pag.
 154: in a few places, a space after MS is required.

 I further have some typographical suggestions:
 - [ ] some words are in boldface without a clear reason (e.g. “theory predictions” at pag.
 55).
 I would remove the boldface characters or use them in a more systematic way.
-- [ ] before each keyword, there is a larger space.
+- [x] before each keyword, there is a larger space.
 I would suggest to uniform the spaces through-out the document.
+  > this space, e.g. in the ( LO), ( NLO), and similar occurrences in the
+  > introduction of chapter 2, depends on the latex distribution used to compile
+  > the PDF, since it is not present in the locally compiled version - thus it
+  > is rather hard to trace and debug